GauravKumarQA/UI_API_AUTOMATION_FRAMEWORK/README.md

 <h1 align="center">
-	Unzer Automation project
+	Automation project
 </h1>

 <h3 align="center">
-	This project is for Unzer automation assignment
+	This project is for automation
 </h3>

 <h4 align="center">
 	Status: 🚀 Finished
 </h4>

-## Solution for Assignment
+## Sample Test case
- - Created a Test case as per the description.[API automation and UI automation]
+ - Created a Test case.[API automation and UI automation]
    - Test cases include Precondition : Deleting all boards to make test enviroment clean before new execution,This step we have   Automated via API automation.
    - Assignement part 1[API automation]: Create a board using API's.
    - Assignement part 2[ UI automation]: Now login with UI and perform few actions on created board.
 [UI Automation] , For this implimentation we lauched the    chrome browser using selenium